agorakit/documentation/docs/install.md

 The cron jobs are used to send group summaries at a fixed interval, for the inbound email handler and for various database interactions.

+!!! note
+        Without cron job your application will **NOT** send summaries.
+Cron jobs are required for correct opperation.

 ## Setup geolocalisation and mapping

 Create an account at Mapbox.com and create an api token.
 Then fill this api token in your .env file.
 With this, you will get geocoding and maps.

 We switched from Google maps to Mapbox because Google Maps now requires a credit card even for the free tier.

 Mapbox free tier is probably enough for your use (50k displays / month at the time of writing)